-The phone call from the other driver’s insurance adjuster will come sooner than you think.
-It’s important to remember that their job isn’t to help you; it’s to protect their company’s bottom line by paying as little as possible.
-They are trained negotiators who know how to use your words against you.
-This article will equip you with the knowledge to handle these conversations and avoid common mistakes that could weaken your claim.
-We’ll cover the evidence you need, the deadlines you must meet, and the strategies that will help you get compensation for a car accident in Missouri.
+That phone call from the other driver’s insurance adjuster?
+It’s coming, and probably sooner than you think.
+It’s crucial to remember their job isn’t to help you; it’s to protect their company by paying as little as possible.
+They are trained negotiators, skilled at using your own words against you.
+This guide is here to prepare you for that conversation.
+We’ll walk you through the common mistakes that can weaken your claim and hurt your chances of getting full car accident compensation.
+We’ll cover the evidence you need, the deadlines you can’t miss, and the strategies to help you get what you’re owed for a car accident in Missouri.

 Key Takeaways